-Modules mounting on staves started in the summer of 2004 to verify procedures.
-There were three module-loading sites.
-After qualification of all three sites, production continued at full speed until the corroded aluminum pipes in staves were discovered.
+duction continued at full speed until the corroded aluminum pipes in staves were discovered.
 This problem stopped module loading for six months.
 Once new staves were available, module loading was immediately restarted and later continued in parallel with bare stave production.
 The last stave was assembled in October 2007.

 The loading procedure and the qualification tests are described in the following paragraphs.
-Stave loading was done on specially designed robots in a semiautomatic way by trained operators.
+Stave loading was done using specially designed robots in a semi-automatic way by trained operators.
 Three module loading robots were installed: sites 1 and 2 had similar designs (shown in Figure 4), while site 3 had a different one [2].
 All setups were located in clean rooms with temperature control.

-Detector modules had to be fixed with a precision better than $50 \,\mu$ m in both directions on the stave plane.
-Nominal module positions were defined in a stave reference coordinate system constructed individually for each stave based on stave reference points (machined edge, tile steps and reference planes on stave ends).
-Some of these reference points are inaccessible after stave loading, so to control the module positions and to translate these positions to the global ATLAS coordinate frame, two ruby balls were mounted on each stave.
+Detector modules had to be fixed with a precision better than $50 \,\mu\text{m}$ in both directions on the stave plane.
+Nominal module positions were defined in a stave reference coordinate system constructed individually for each stave based on stave reference points (machined edges, tile steps and reference planes on stave ends).
+Some of these reference points are inaccessible after stave loading, so to control the module positions and to translate these positions to the global ATLAS coordinate frame, two precision ruby balls were mounted on each stave.
 Together with the reference planes, they allow the measurement of module positions.